refraction-ray/iastu-hpc2-manual/users/softwares/tensorflow.md

 Preinstalled GPU version tf, tensorboard bin path is `/home/ubuntu/spack/opt/spack/linux-ubuntu18.04-x86_64/gcc-7.4.0/python-3.6.5-63x2grpokc4ax6mgyfilhyjnm5ersc3w/bin/tensorboard`.

 To open a server remotely to view tensorboard, try `tensorboard --host 0.0.0.0 --logdir ./`.
 Then you can visit it by `http://<cluster_ip>:<tb_port>` from your laptop's broswer.

+In the code side, if what you want is just the static graph, then one line `train_writer = tf.summary.FileWriter( './logs/train ', sess.graph)` is enough.